Migrate Heroku Postgres Database to AWS RDS - the Complete Guide

 Why You Should Migrate your Heroku Postgres Database to AWS RDS

 Heroku PostgreSQL addon is excellent for a quick start setup of a new project.
 Once your web app matures, then migrating to an alternative database engine like Amazon RDS should be considered.
-In this blog post, I’ll describe the benefits and drawbacks of using AWS RDS instead of the default Heroku addon.
-I’ll also compare the pricing and explain why projects that care about EU GDRP compliance should avoid using the Heroku database.
+In this blog post, I'll describe the benefits and drawbacks of using AWS RDS instead of the default Heroku addon.
+I'll also compare the pricing, available features, performance characteristics and explain why projects that care about EU GDRP compliance should avoid using the Heroku database.

 PostgreSQL database queries are a common performance bottleneck for web apps.
-Before you resort to more complex optimization techniques like caching or read replicas, you should double-check if your database engine is correctly tuned and queries are not underperforming.
+Before you resort to more complex optimization techniques like caching or read replicas, you should double-check if your database engine does not need tuning and queries are not underperforming.
 In this blog post, I present a step by step guide on using PG Extras library to spot and resolve common PostgreSQL database performance issues.